Carl Braun (basketball): Sports career

-Born on Sept.
-25, 1927, in Brooklyn, New York, Braun's family moved to Garden City for his senior year of high school.
+Born on September 25, 1927, in Brooklyn, New York, Braun's German American family moved to Garden City for his senior year of high school.
 At 6'4" and 185 pounds he had talent as both a right-handed pitcher and as a basketball player.
 His high school nickname was "bean pole".
 As a senior at Garden City High School, he helped lead his team to their first-ever Nassau County baseball championship in 1945, and was a star basketball player; he was subsequently one of the inaugural inductees into the Nassau County High School Sports Hall of Fame.
 He enrolled in Colgate College and played collegiately for the Colgate University Raiders in 1945–1946.
 In the summer of 1947 was signed by the New York Yankees while still only 19 years old.
 He played two seasons for Yankee farm teams in Sunbury, Pennsylvania, and then Amsterdam, New York, appearing in 35 games compiling a 2–3 won-lost record.

 In between those minor league baseball seasons, he also joined the New York Knicks for their 1947–1948 season, effectively playing in two professional sports simultaneously.
 On December 6, 1947, he set a then NBA single-game scoring record, recording 47 points.
 Incredibly he pitched one more season in the Yankees organization that following summer, until deciding that basketball was his future.

-Braun was one of the premier guards of the 1950s and spent 13 seasons in the NBA, all but the last with the New York Knicks.
+Braun was one of the premier guards of the 1950s and spent 13 seasons in the NBA, all but the last with the Knicks.
 Braun led the Knicks in scoring during his first seven seasons.
-He did not play during the 1950–1951 or 1951–1952 seasons due to military service.
 He was named to the All-NBA Second Team in 1948 and 1954.
 He ended his career in 1962, after one season with the Boston Celtics.
 Braun played in five NBA All-Star Games and scored 10,625 points in his professional career.
 Braun was a player-coach for the Knicks in 1960 and 1961 as well, compiling a 40–87 head coaching record.